sarg3nt/certified-kubernetes-security-specialist/03 Minimize Microservice Vulnerabilities/05 Container Sandboxing.md

 ```sh
 pgrep -a nginx
 ```
-Confirm the runsc is running
+Confirm that runsc is running
 ```sh
 pgrep -a runsc
 ```